vindarel/cl-readline-example/README.md

 ![](readline.png)

-Also type `C-o` to insert a predefined custom text.
+Also type `C-o` to insert a predefined custom text,

+and type an opening paren "(" to insert two parens and move the cursor in-between (using `rl:insert-text` and `rl:backward-char`).

 Some command line apps using cl-readline: